-In addition, we learn that Jin-seok is under regular medication to avoid anxiety or some form of mental imbalance.
-Later one rainy night, Jin witnesses Yoo-seok getting kidnapped by few men that pushes him and his family into trying times.
+Besides, we learn that Jin-seok is under regular medication to avoid anxiety or some form of mental imbalance.
+Later one rainy night, Jin witnesses Yoo-seok getting kidnapped by few men that pushes him and his family into difficult times.
 The suspense kicks up, as cops get no clue of the whereabouts of Yoo-seok, also there is no ransom demand from anyone.
 Then suddenly, Yoo-seok returns home on his own, but with no memory of the past 19 days.

-From here, FORGOTTEN becomes even more complex and engaging as we see the story keeps on prompting us to think about different possibilities.
-Amid plot twists, the switching from one genre to other with enough substance also makes this very interesting.
+FORGOTTEN becomes even more complex and engaging as we see the story keeps on prompting us to think about different possibilities.
+Amid plot twists, switching from one genre to another with enough substance also makes this very interesting.
 The whole idea to differentiate bad guys from good keeps floating as the narration reveals more details about the story.

 While it sounds strange that a murder case goes unsolved for many years, we can still see the smooth visual storytelling and direction with so many surprise elements.
 The filmmaker also tries to let us think about both good and bad and pushes us to think of any situation leaving our prejudices behind.

-Amid suspense, FORGOTTEN has few finest moments towards the end with emotional elements.
+Amid suspense, FORGOTTEN has few great moments towards the end with emotional elements.
 The film is not just horror or suspense, rather a great family drama with varied emotions.
-It is a film that is amazingly acted and directed, and its a fascinating story asks us to keep our attention till the end.
+It is a film that is amazingly acted and directed, and it’s a fascinating story that asks us to keep our attention until the end.